Arms Warrior Talents & Build Guide – Legion 7.3

-This section of the Arms Warrior guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Arms Warrior Talent guide!
+This guide provides an overview of all Arms Warrior talents, information on which talents work well in different situations, and popular Arms Warrior builds in Wowhead's talent calculator.
 This guide is written and maintained by

 , the Warrior class theorycrafter, of